Multilevel Geometric Optimization for Regularised Constrained Linear Inverse Problems: Two-Grid Euclidean Optimization

 where $A^{(\ell)}\in R^{{p_{\ell}\times {n_{\ell}}}}$ is the discretization of the linear operator at level $\ell$, $R_{(\ell)}^{(0)} = (P_{(0)}^{(\ell)})^{\T}$ and $P_{(0)}^{(\ell)}$ prolongates vectors at level $\ell$ to level $0$ by interpolation, e.g.~as through the composition $P_{(0)}^{(\ell)}=P_{(\ell-1)}^{(\ell)}\circ \dotsb\circ P_{(0)}^{(1)}$ of interpolation operators between adjacent levels.

 We note that the data vector $b\in \R^{p_0}:=\R^{p}$ in \eqref{eq:intro-approach} is only required on the finest (original) level.
 In addition, comparing \eqref{def:psi-Bregman} and \eqref{eq:psi-ell} makes evident that the discussion of \eqref{def:psi-Bregman} applies also to \eqref{eq:psi-ell}: an iterate $x^{(\ell)}$ satisfying $\psi(x^{(\ell)})-f(x^{(\ell)}_{0})<0$ yields a descent direction $P_{(0)}^{(\ell)}(x^{(\ell)}-x^{(\ell)}_{0})$ at level $0$.
-Clearly, checking the criterion analogous to \eqref{coarse_condition} (with $R_{(\ell)}^{(0)}$ in place of $R$) for invoking a (very) coarse level $\ell$ with be less likely to be positive than a finer level $\ell'<\ell$.
-On the other hand, if it is positive, than determining a descent direction is computationally (very) cheap.
+Clearly, the criterion analogous to \eqref{coarse_condition} (with $R_{(\ell)}^{(0)}$ in place of $R$) for employing a coarse correction will be less likely satisfied at level $\ell$ than a finer level $\ell'<\ell$.
+On the other hand, if it is satisfied, then determining a descent direction is computationally (very) cheap.

-Optimizing the costs for invoking coarse-grid models vs.~saving computations through evaluating these models with much smaller numbers of variables, is left for future work.
+Optimizing the costs for invoking coarse grid models vs.~saving computations through evaluating these models with much smaller numbers of variables, is left for future work.